-Drug Diversion Training and Best Practice Prescribing for West Virginia Nurses (3 CH)
+Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

 Online Continuing Education Course

-MANDATORY NURSING CEU FOR WEST VIRGINIA.
-Fulfills the WV requirement of 3 contact hours of continuing education on drug diversion and responsible prescribing of controlled substances.
-CNE course covers preventing prescription drug misuse/abuse, managing chronic pain, risk factors, and WV evidence-based guidelines for prescribing drugs.
+MANDATORY WEST VIRGINIA NURSING CEU.
+Fulfills the WV Board of Nursing requirement of 3 contact hours of continuing education on drug diversion and responsible prescribing of controlled substances.
+CEU course covers preventing prescription drug misuse/abuse, managing chronic pain, risk factors, and WV evidence-based guidelines for prescribing drugs.

 Course Price: $30.00